het2803/Portfolio/README.md

 - Implemented global context module and high-resolution path, improving Semantic Image Segmentation accuracy by 35%.
 - Achieved competitive results on CamVid datasets with proposed approaches outperforming the state-of-the-art by 15%

+  Bill Payment
+- Developed Python-based billing system enabling cash and card payments, resulting in a 30% reduction in transaction time.
+- Boosted business revenue by up to 70% through implementation of effective strategies.
+- Enabled multi-location payments and forged partnerships with local businesses, resulting in a 25% increase in customer acquisition.
+- Slashed collection costs by 50% through implementation of efficient procedures.

 ### Certifications
 - Google Data Analytics
 - Data Visualisation: Empowering Business with Effective Insights